microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 ## Prerequisites and step-by-step instructions
 To preview the new feature of business events on Business Central, you can/should:
 1. Create/upgrade a Business Central environment with *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
-1. Fill out our survey: https://forms.office.com/r/GkvB6pritG.
+1. Fill out [our survey](https://forms.office.com/r/GkvB6pritG).
 Let us know which sample/custom business events you'll try/build in private preview, which additional business events we should add for public preview, in which scenarios do you want to use these business events, your *Azure Active Directory tenant ID + Business Central environment name* for us to enable for private preview, and your email contact for us to follow up.
-1. Explore our GitHub repository: https://github.com/microsoft/d365bcdv, which is being prepared as a one-stop-shop for Business Central & Dataverse integration, and collect source files for building an extension that implements our *Dynamics 365 Business Central* catalog of sample business events.
+1. Explore [our GitHub repo](https://github.com/microsoft/d365bcdv), which is being prepared as a one-stop-shop for Business Central & Dataverse integration, and collect source files for building an extension that implements our *Dynamics 365 Business Central* catalog of sample business events.
 1. Build and install the extension on your Business Central environment that we've enabled for private preview.
 1. On Business Central app, use the assisted setup to connect your Business Central environment to a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events.
 This will guide you to install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables business event subscriptions/notifications on your Dataverse environment.
 Make sure that you install the latest version that supports business events (**1.023093.3 or higher**).
 1. On Power Apps maker portal, find and edit the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with sample business events on your Dataverse environment.